rails/rails/guides/source/security.md

 * Most people don't clear out the cookies after working at a public terminal.
 So if the last user didn't log out of a web application, you would be able to use it as this user.
 Provide the user with a _log-out button_ in the web application, and _make it prominent_.

 * Many cross-site scripting (XSS) exploits aim at obtaining the user's cookie.
-You'll read <a href="#cross-site-scripting-xss">more about XSS</a> later.
+You'll read [more about XSS](#cross-site-scripting-xss) later.

 * Instead of stealing a cookie unknown to the attacker, they fix a user's session identifier (in the cookie) known to them.
 Read more about this so-called session fixation later.